 How to Earn United Airlines Miles

-You can earn United Airlines miles from the Chase United MileagePlus Explorer cards (personal and business).
+You can earn United Airlines miles from the Chase United MileagePlus Explorer Card and United MileagePlus Explorer Business Card.
 And the business version currently has an increased 50,000 mile sign-up bonus.

 United Airlines is also a Chase Ultimate Rewards transfer partner.
 Points transfer at a 1:1 ratio.